-In 2013 the Ministry of Defence (MoD) released the white paper ‘Reserves in the Future Force 2020: Valuable and Valued’ which highlights the MoD's commitment to UK Reserve Forces ensuring they are correctly structured and supported - and what this means for employers.
-This also included plans to raise the number of reservists in England by 2020.
+In 2013 the Ministry of Defence (MoD) released the white paper ‘Reserves in the Future Force 2020: Valuable and Valued’.
+This paper highlights the MoD's commitment to ensuring that the UK's Reserve Forces are correctly structured and supported, what this means for employers and the plans to raise the number of reservists in England by 2020.
 Find out more about the white paper by visiting the MoD website

-As an employer of a reservist, you have certain legal responsibilities to ensure that your reservist employees are supported throughout their military career as set out in the Reserve Forces (Safeguarding of Employment) Act 1985.
-In this legislation, it states that as the employer you are obliged to provide employment for the reservist when they return from mobilisation in the same or an equivalent role for a certain period based on their continuous service in your organisation before mobilisation.
-Please see the Defence Relationship Management website for more information.
+As an employer of a reservist, you have certain legal responsibilities to ensure that your reservist employees are supported throughout their military career.
+As set out in the Reserve Forces (Safeguarding of Employment) Act 1985

 Benefits to employers

-Reservists make an invaluable contribution to the NHS as they undertake a variety of clinical and leadership training that they would may be able to access outside their military training.
-It is estimated that, in their first year of reserve service, a reservist will have completed training worth around £8000 if this were to be purchased privately.
-With this in mind, many reservists find that they gain excellent leadership, communication and teamwork development throughout their training and mobilisation and, if medical staff, the chance to enhance their clinical skillset.
+Reservists make an invaluable contribution to the NHS, as they undertake a variety of clinical and leadership training that they may not be able to access outside of military training.
+It is estimated that in their first year of service, a reservist will have completed around £8000 worth of training.
+Many reservists find that this training and mobilisation allows them to develop excellent leadership, communication and teamwork skills, and for medical staff, a chance to enhance their clinical skillset.

 Our reservist employees receive additional qualifications, exceptional training and unique experiences.
 In return, we receive a very dedicated, well trained and enthusiastic member of staff who is keen to foster team work and take on leadership responsibilities’.

 The MoD offers financial support to employers of reservists that have been mobilised.
-Employers can be fully or partially reimbursed for the costs incurred in recruiting and training replacement staff (including agency and advertising costs), retraining a reservist returning from mobilisation, replacing specialist clothing and the MoD will also pay for their pension contributions whilst they’re away from work.
+Employers can be fully or partially reimbursed for the costs incurred in recruiting and training replacement staff (including agency and advertising costs), re-training a reservist returning from mobilisation and replacing specialist clothing.
+The MoD will also pay for their pension contributions while they are away from work.

 You can claim for these costs before the reservist is mobilised and will receive payment once they have started their service.
-You must claim before 4 weeks after their last day of service or 8 weeks if the cost is for training following their return.
-Please see the Defence Relationship Management website for more information on the exact financial support your organisation can receive.
+You must claim before four weeks after their last day of service or eight weeks if the cost is for training following their return.
+Please see the Defence Relationship Management website for more information on the financial support your organisation can receive.

-Organisations can access the Employer Recognition Scheme bronze, silver or gold awards depending on their level of commitment to both their reservists and the wider Armed Forces community.
+Organisations can gain an Employer Recognition Scheme bronze, silver or gold award, which is dependent on their level of commitment to both their reservists and the wider Armed Forces community.
 Holding one of these awards offers you the opportunity to demonstrate your reservist support to staff, patients and potential employees.
-Your organisation can also gain ideas and inspiration from others that have received awards for their excellent commitment to their reservist employees.
+You can also get ideas and inspiration from other organisations that have received awards for their excellent commitment to their reservist employees.

-The Armed Forces Covenant offers employers the opportunity to demonstrate their public commitment to the Armed Forces community by agreeing to a core statement of support that describe the principles of the Armed Forces covenant that:
+The Armed Forces Covenant offers employers the opportunity to demonstrate their public commitment to the Armed Forces community by agreeing to a set of core principles.
+These include:

 - no member of the Armed Forces community should face disadvantage in the provision of public and commercial services compared to any other citizen